Ebenezer Herring and Eliza Fetcher

 Ebenezer Herring was my 1st cousin 3 times removed, son of Nathan Herring and Susan Hill.

 Ebenezer was born about 1839 in Callaway Co.
 Missouri.
-On the 1860 census and 1870 census, Ebenezer was still living at home, working on his father's farm.
-In 1874, age 36, he married Eliza Fletcher.
-Eliza was a daughter of John F. Fletcher and Judith Simco.
-She was a sister of my great grandmother Margaret Ann Fletcher who married John R. Carter.
-Ebonezer's name on the marriage record was Edgar.
+On Feb.
+17, 1874 in Callaway Co., Missouri, he married Eliza Fletcher.
+Eliza was my great grandaunt, a daughter of my 2nd great grandparents, John F. Fletcher and Judith Simco.
+She was a sister of my great grandmother Margaret Ann Fletcher Carter.

 Sudden Death